August 4, 2020

 So yeah, John Dwyer is a really huge star in the Irish music scene.
 You can see him on YouTube at the 2012 Traditional Irish Festival here if you care to watch him play, it’s worth a few minutes if you like interesting music.
 He’s from a famous music family, he’s been composer of the year, he’s still touring… and he drove our bus!?

-I asked Tina why this legendary musician was driving us round Ireland, and she said “because he loves me.”
+I asked Tina why this legendary musician was driving us around Ireland, and she said “because he loves me.”
 Wow, that’s sort of like having Van Cliburn drive the limo taking you to prom because he’s friends with your dad.

 I learned a great lesson that night and what it means to be humble.
 John Dwyer didn't care about his fame, he just knew a friend needed someone to drive a busload of people around for a night, so he stepped up.
 He showed me that the cover of a book does not tell the real story inside, and I’ll endeavor to be worthy of this experience.